Jupita-io/javascript/README.md

 ## Libraries
-Use Step 1 and 2 so that the Jupita Android SDK is available within the scope of the project.
+Use Step 1 and 2 so that the Jupita Javascript SDK is available within the scope of the project.

 ## Classes
-The available product under the Typescript SDK is Jupita.
+The available product under the Javascript SDK is Jupita.
 Jupita can be constructed directly using the public constructor but it is highly recommended to use the built class.
 This will ensure that mistakes are not made while building Jupita.

 ```
 const { Jupita } = require("@jupita/jupita-sdk")